gndrmnn/nodepool/doc/source/kubernetes.rst

             A map of key-value pairs to ensure the Kubernetes scheduler places the Pod on a node with specific node labels.

+         .. attr:: tolerations
+            :type: list

+            Only used by the
+            :value:`providers.[kubernetes].pools.labels.type.pod` label type;
+            A list of objects to indicate what node taints the pods can tolerate.

          .. attr:: scheduler-name
             :type: str